What happened when the “anti-Uber” hired an ex-Uber CTO

 Creating a code of conduct

-So employees were understandably wary that Sapone was bringing Hasemen into the fold.
+So employees were understandably wary that Sapone was bringing Haseman into the fold.
 “They were, at first, a little bit fearful of having someone from Uber join,” she says of the company’s engineers.
-The team wanted to clearly articulate their company culture to Hasemen–and to any future employees–so Sapone asked them to do exactly that.
+The team wanted to clearly articulate their company culture to Haseman –and to any future employees–so Sapone asked them to do exactly that.
 The result was a code of conduct that both codified Hello Alfred’s engineering values and could serve as a hiring guide going forward.

 The document outlines who Hello Alfred is engineering for (“We design software for people, whether they are colleagues or customers, with consideration and empathy for their concerns and experiences”), how the team communicates (“We reach clarity and consensus by talking candidly and listening openly to one another”), and the company’s long-term outlook (“We build for enduring value and sustainable business growth, not short-term gain”).
 Sometimes, Sapone says, that may mean assuming “technical debt” and taking a more difficult path to make things easier for the Alfreds.
 “So [our employees] put this together and wanted to sign all their names and hand it to Chris and say, ‘Chris, this is our culture.
 How are you going to evolve it from here?'” she says.
 “But this is it.
 You don’t get to totally rewrite it.”

-Note: Correction: A previous version of this article misstated that Alfreds make an average of $25/hour.
-They make $20/hour.